jonnyze/CorelDrawTextFinder/README.md

 # CorelDrawTextFinder
 Search for Corel Draw Files containing text in folder and subfolders.
+Written in C# for .NET Framework 4.8.
+This is a console application.

 This is, at least for now, just a quick hack to help a friend.